xenomote/etude/README.md

 This project is intended for experimenting with novel language features:

-- documentation tooling and change management
-- syntactically significant statement grouping
-- automated source code rearrangement
+- arbitrary byte-width integers or floats
 - structs, arrays and sets as composition types
-- arbitrary byte-width integers or floats
-- structural function typing and type inference
-- automatic asynchronicity and concurrency management
 - forbidding any global state and ringfencing hardware interaction
-- compiler assisted logging as a language feature
-- compiler assisted error handling as a language feature
 - dedicated languages with separate file types for specific concerns
+- compiler assisted error handling
+- compiler assisted logging
+- compiler assisted documentation
+- structural function typing
+- automatic type inference
+- automatic asynchronicity and concurrency management
+- syntactically significant statement grouping
+- automated source code rearrangement
+- uniform access to functions through the command line as mini-executables

 ## How to run